-I had the good fortune of being able to drive up to Claremont California to attend the 2015 Drucker Day at the Drucker School of Management hosted by the Claremont Graduate University (CGU).
+I enjoyed the good fortune of having the time to drive up to Claremont, California, to attend the 2015 Drucker Day at the Drucker School of Management hosted by the Claremont Graduate University (CGU).
 The theme this year was The Creative Organization — Preparing and Managing Top Talent.
 It was a day well spent.

 All the speakers were CGU graduates and were excellent presenters.
-I won’t bore you with all the speakers and panelists, but will let you know that the two Keynote Speakers were: Morning: Eugene Young (EMBA 2011), President of Ryan Seacrest Productions who spoke on “Succeeding in a Time of Creative Disruption,” and Afternoon: Tawni Cranz (EMBA 2011), Chief Talent Officer at Netflix, who spoke on “Leading Creative Teams.”
-Both keynotes were noteworthy to me in that they emphasized how technology had totally disrupted the industry as their companies had known them.
+I won’t bore you with all the speakers and panelists—but here are two.
+The morning Keynote Speakers was Eugene Young (EMBA 2011), President of Ryan Seacrest Productions, who spoke on “Succeeding in a Time of Creative Disruption.”
+The afternoon keynote speaker was Tawni Cranz (EMBA 2011), Chief Talent Officer at Netflix, who spoke on “Leading Creative Teams.”
+Both keynotes were noteworthy to me in that they emphasized how technology had disrupted the industry as their companies had known them.

-Of particular interest to me is how Netflix drove the change to streaming video ahead of the customers.
-You may recall all the angst over the change in the DVD versus Streaming model and consumer pricing when Netflix made the move to streaming video rather than delivering DVDs.
-They did this in spite of an incredible amount of capital tied up in DVD production, duplication, and delivery systems.
-Huge databases to predict what consumers wanted to see were geared toward the delivery of DVDs.
-All that had to be obsoleted in order to move to the streaming side of the business.
+Of particular interest is how Netflix drove the change to stream video ahead of the customers.
+You may recall all the angst over the difference in the DVD versus Streaming model and consumer pricing when Netflix made a move to streaming video rather than delivering DVDs.
+They did this despite an incredible amount of capital tied up in DVD production, duplication, and delivery systems.
+Netflix developed massive databases to predict what consumers wanted to see were geared toward the delivery of DVDs.
+They obsoleted all of that to move to the streaming side of the business.

 For his part, Eugene Young pointed out how the whole industry (production of TV/Film entertainment) is in chaos due to the change in consumer demand for internet streaming of entertainment.
 Cord-cutting is real.
 The industry is being way too slow to respond to this threat to the business model.
 But, they are indeed aware and casting about for an appropriate response.

-“Cord cutting is real.
+“Cord-cutting is real.
 Total chaos in the TV industry.
-Social media is ‘ruling’ the consumer.” — Eugene Young
+Social media is ‘ruling’ the consumer.”

 How are you doing at managing creative talent?
 Are you able to establish guidelines and set people free to be creative within them?
-Have you established a good process AND allowed for creativity?
-Seems like a challenging and worthy goal to me.
+Have you found a good process AND allowed for creativity?
+That seems like a challenging and worthy goal to me.